 The procedure for recycling lysozyme from cooked egg white was developed at the University of California, Irvine.
 The process is surprisingly quick and easy.
 It requires minutes to complete, compared to an older method that requires days.

 In their experiment, the researchers added a chemical called urea to cooked egg white, which turned the white into a liquid.
 They then put the liquid in an instrument called a vortex fluid device, which applied shear stress to the egg white proteins.
 As a result, the lysozyme chains in the egg white untangled and refolded correctly.

 The value of the discovery described above is not that an egg can be unboiled, which might seem like an unnecessary action.
 Instead, its value lies in the fact that it demonstrates that the tangled amino acid chains of lysozyme—and perhaps the tangled chains of other proteins—can be quickly returned to their normal state.
 This could have valuable applications in both industry and medicine.

 Lysozyme is an interesting and useful enzyme.
-Studying the protein and its behaviour could have important benefits for health and help us to better understand the fascinating world inside the human body.
+Studying the protein and its behaviour could have important benefits for health and may also help us to better understand the fascinating world inside the human body.

-Unboiling an egg information is described at the University of California, Irvine website.
+- Information about unboiling an egg is provided by the University of California, Irvine website.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.